 - 8 slices white bread

-- Yellow mustard mayo, sliced tomatoes, pickles, or lettuce
+- yellow mustard,mayo, sliced tomatoes, American cheese, pickles, or lettuce

-- When butter is melted, start frying up your bologna.
+- When butter is melted, start frying up the bologna.

 - When it is finished, put it in between a couple of slices of white bread with a spread of mustard.